JyutdictEB/Jyutjam.org/src/en/folisc/README.md

 ### 5. Abstract Submission

-Please submit your abstract no later than **12 July 2026, 24:00 (HKT)** via email to **jyutjam@tutanota.com** with "FoLiSC-6" in the subject line.
+Please submit your abstract no later than **31 July 2026, 24:00 (HKT)** via email to **jyutjam@tutanota.com** with "FoLiSC-6" in the subject line.

 The abstract should not exceed one A4 page and **must be submitted anonymously**.
 Please do not include your name, affiliated institution, or any personal information.
 The abstract can be written in Cantonese, Modern Chinese (including Hong Kong Chinese), or English.

-Results of the abstract review will be announced before 20 July 2026.
+Results of the abstract review will be announced before 5 August 2026.

 ## The 5th Forum on Languages in South China (FoLiSC-5, August 2025)